 - Highly regulated

-Gold is also available through jewelry stores, especially in urban areas.
+Gold is also available through jewelry retailers, especially in urban areas.

 - Custom designs